-- ▶ Roughly 10 feet wide, 15 feet long. - A large basin filled with water dominates this room.
+- Roughly 10 feet wide, 15 feet long. - A large basin filled with water dominates this room.
 The basin holds several gallons of what appears to be fresh, clean water. - The water is safe to drink, and does not detect as anything magical or evil.
 However, doing so creates a laxative effect in the drinker that takes effect 10 minutes after drinking.
-The victim must make a DC 10 Constitution saving throw or be poisoned for 1 minute, in addition to suffering from its "other effects" for the next hour.
-A DC 20 Intelligence (Medicine) check reveals this check reveals this effect.
+The victim must make a Routine 10 END check or be Poisoned for 1 minute, in addition to suffering from its "other effects" for the next hour.
+A Demanding 21 LOG (medicine) check reveals this check reveals this effect.
 That this water is still fresh after so long is also suspicious.

-4. Tower Hallway
+3. Tower Hallway

-- ▶ 5 feet wide, 10 feet long. - ► This room is empty.
+- 5 feet wide, 10 feet long. - This room is empty.

-5. Main Tower Room
+3. Main Tower Room

-- ▶ Semi-circular, 25 feet × 25 feet. - Human bones and rusted swords/knives litter the floor of this room. - Stone stairs lead up to the second level tower above. - There is a trap door in the center of the room.
+- Semi-circular, 25 feet × 25 feet. - Human bones and rusted swords/knives litter the floor of this room. - Stone stairs lead up to the second level tower above. - There is a trap door in the center of the room.
 It is locked with an easily smashed/unlocked rusted padlock.
 The trapdoor drops down 50' to the dungeon level below.
 It is a sheer drop to Area 14 below.

-6. 2nd Floor Tower Hall
+3. 2nd Floor Tower Hall

 - Semi-circular, roughly 25 feet × 15 feet. - Stone stairs lead up to the third level tower above. - Affixed to the wall is an enormous portrait painting of Bellatrix Lightvale.
 Her piercing eyes are enough to intimidate even the bravest warrior.
 Touching or jostling the painting in any way triggers a magical trap.
 A disintegration ray fires from behind the painting.
-The person who triggered it must make a DC 16 Dexterity saving throw, taking 10d8 force damage on a failure.
-If this damage reduces the person to o hit points, they are instantly killed and reduced to a pile of fine grey dust as the disintegrate spell.
+The person who triggered it must make a Difficult 16 AGI check, taking 10d6 force damage on a failure.
+If this damage reduces the person to o HEALTH, they are instantly killed and reduced to a pile of fine grey dust.